nesi/ml102_workshop/README.md

    then press the **Start** button.
    ![](images/server_options.png)

-4. Let us know in the zoom chat that you are ready to go 👍
+4. Let us know in zoom that you are ready to go (use 👍 reaction)

 ⚠️ If you don't manage to connect, let us know as soon as possible in the chat. ⚠️